 Green also enjoyed a spell as coach of the University of Windsor Track and Field team.

-Following his career at Kennedy, Green proudly promoted Windsor’s teams and athletes via a twice-daily CBE Radio broadcast for 11 years in the 1950s and ‘60s.
+Following his career at Kennedy, Green proudly promoted Windsor’s teams and athletes via a twice-daily CBC Radio broadcast for 11 years in the 1950s and ‘60s.
 He also founded an annual age-class track and field meet that was later run by the Knights of Columbus.

 Archie Green passed away on September 1, 2006 at the age of 91.